Mohamed-Salah-El-dien/Food-2/README.md

 # Restaurant website

-A Simple Restaurant-themed website focused on CSS with animations.
+A Simple React Restaurant-themed website focused on CSS with animations.